hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 See [Optimistic Locking](../config/tags/optimistic-locking.md) for details on how to activate this feature.

-## Examples
+## CRUD Methods

-The following examples are included in the [Hello CRUD](../guides/hello-crud.md) example.
-They consider a table defined as:
+The CRUD methods are described below consider the following table as an example:

 ```sql
 CREATE TABLE employee (